Development of the front-end electronics for a cost-effective PET-like detector system: Introduction

 PEPT was developed at the University of Birmingham in the late 1980s/early 1990s \cite{PEPTDevelopment1,PEPTDevelopment2}, and has been widely used to study particle trajectories and velocities in the context of process engineering ever since.
 The work of Windows-Yule et al. \cite{PEPTReview} gives a comprehensive overview of the most commonly used detector systems, doping procedures, simulations, and tracking algorithms.

 Most and commonly used PEPT detector systems use crystal scintillators such as sodium iodide (NaI) for photodetection.
 These crystal scintillators have a high light yield and good energy resolution but are very expensive and often hygroscopic.
 One way to reduce costs (by a factor of 80) is to switch to cost-effective plastic scintillators.
-Plastic scintillators are suitable for time measurements due to a short rise time of 0.9\,ns \cite{AnstiegszeitSzinti}, but have a lower light yield than crystal scintillators (typically 25-30\% of NaI, \cite{SaintGobainSzintillator}), which results in a poorer energy resolution.
+Plastic scintillators are especially suitable for time measurements due to a short rise time of 0.9\,ns \cite{AnstiegszeitSzinti} but have a lower light yield than crystal scintillators (typically 25-30\,\% of NaI, \cite{SaintGobainSzintillator}), which results in a poorer energy resolution.
 In addition, the energy spectrum does not exhibit a photo peak, so scattered photons cannot be detected from the spectrum.
 Therefore, switching from crystal scintillators to plastic scintillators is not always possible.
-Since this study relies on fast time resolution, high event rates, and good solid angle coverage, the poorer energy resolution, missing photo peak, and the lower light are irrelevant.
+Since this study intends to track moving and densely packed particles via PEPT and TOF and thus relies on fast time resolution, high event rates, and good solid angle coverage, the poorer energy resolution, missing photo peak, and the lower light yield can be accepted.
+Furthermore, Monte Carlo simulations performed in previous work \cite{oppotsch2023simulation} have shown that the efficiency of the detector system, which is defined as the ratio of reconstructed decay locations to simulated decays (therefore including all individual efficiencies, such as the rate of scattered gamma rays, the detection threshold and the efficiency of the plastic scintillators) is 1.4\,\%.
+It could be enlarged by closing all sides (i.e., attaching scintillators above and below the vessel as well).
+However, this would also significantly increase the overall cost of the detector.
+Another less expensive way is to increase the activity of the source to obtain a higher rate of reconstructed positions.
+The human body can only be exposed to a certain amount of radioactivity without being permanently damaged.
+In the field of process engineering, there is no need to consider dose limits for patients.
+As a result, much higher doses can be selected if required by the accuracy of the tracking.

+At this point, it is fair to state that the overall achievable spatial resolution of the intended detector system is not as good as that of a medical scanner/commonly used PEPT detector, as it is intended to develop a most cost-effective system capable of scanning large volumes as a whole with sufficient spatial resolution, but it will be able to determine the particle trajectories via both trigonometry and time-of-flight calculations.
+While TOF is not new in the field of medical PET, it has not been used extensively in the field of PEPT \cite{PEPTReview}.